zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getinprocinspectionithisthread-method.md

 ## <a name="parameters"></a>Parameter
  `ppicd`
- [out](/cpp/atl/iunknown) -Objekt, das abgefragt werden kann die `ICorDebugThread` Schnittstelle.
+ [out](/cpp/atl/iunknown) object that can be queried for the `ICorDebugThread` interface.

 ## <a name="remarks"></a>Hinweise
- Die common Language Runtime (CLR), das Debuggen von Diensten unterstützt eingeschränkte prozessinternen Debuggens in .NET Framework, Version 1.0.
-In-Process-Debuggen aktiviert einen Profiler, die Prüfung Teile der Debug-API zu verwenden.
-Aufgrund von Kundenfeedback wurde prozessinternes Debuggen von .NET Framework Version 2.0 entfernt, und durch eine Reihe von Funktionen, die enger an die profilerstellungs-API ersetzt.
+ The common language runtime (CLR) debugging services supported limited in-process debugging in the .NET Framework version 1.0.
+In-process debugging enabled a profiler to use the inspection portions of the debugging API.
+As a result of customer feedback, in-process debugging has been removed from the .NET Framework in version 2.0, and replaced with a set of functionality that is more in line with the profiling API.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h